FTSE EPRA/NAREIT Developed Global

 - Minimum percentage of EBITDA from relevant real estate.
 Relevant real estate is described as:

-- Full set of audited English Annual Accounts.
+- Full set of audited English Annual Accounts: a.
+Section 4.7.

 The Indices are governed by a Global Index Committee and three Regional Index Committees.
 The Regional Committees consist of a minimum of seven Industry participants including Investors and Analysts and meet on a quarterly basis to discuss the Index Methodology and verify the Index Changes based on clear ground rules.